-At the heart of my approach is the belief that you are the expert on your own life.
-My role is to offer the core conditions of empathy, acceptance, and genuineness, creating a space where you can explore your experiences safely and at your own pace.
+I believe you are the expert on your own life.
+My role is to offer empathy, acceptance, and genuineness, giving you a safe, confidential space where you can talk openly and explore what’s going on for you at your own pace.

 My work is trauma‑informed, which means I pay close attention to safety, choice, and collaboration.
 The aim is never to re‑live the past, but to understand your story in a way that brings clarity, compassion, and new possibilities.

 I am also committed to being neurodiversity‑affirming.
-I value and respect different ways of thinking, feeling, processing, and communicating, so that you can show up as your authentic self without pressure to mask or adapt.
+I value and respect different ways of thinking, feeling, processing, and communicating, so that you can show up as your true self without pressure to mask or change.

 Experience